pretsadev/scm-version-maven-extension/README.md

 </project>
 ```

-3. Use maven as usual, the extension will resolve `scm.version` property to the desired version on each run
+3. Use maven as usual, `scm-version-maven-extension` will resolve `scm.version` property to the desired version on each run
 ```
 [INFO] scm-version-maven-extension loaded
 [INFO] scm.version property computed to [1.2.4-SNAPSHOT] as the [NEXT PATCH SNAPSHOT]